Liwa Oasis: Economy

 An important traditional branch of the economy is date farming.
 There is a widespread use of drip irrigation and greenhouses.
 The importance of tourism is on the rise.
 There are several hotels in the area including the Liwa Hotel in Muzayri`, Tilal Liwa Hotel, the Liwa Rest House in the same village and run by the government of Abu Dhabi, and the resort Qasr Al Sarab.

 The nearby Moreeb dune (22°59′N 53°47′E), 22 km south of Muzayri`, is 300 m high, and is one of the largest dunes in the world.
-It attracts people every year during the Liwa festival a large number of international and local visitors coming to see the offroad and camel racing events.
+It attracts people every year during the Liwa festival, where a large number of international and local visitors come to see the off-road and Liwa Moreeb Dune Festival, camel racing events.

 History

 The oasis is the place of birth of the ruling families of Abu Dhabi and Dubai.
-In 1793, the ruling family Al Nahyan moved their residence from Liwa to the Abu Dhabi.
+In 1793, the ruling family Al Nahyan moved their residence from Liwa to Abu Dhabi.

 Traditionally, men from Liwa (Bani Yas tribe) were pearl divers on the coast during the summer months.
 Pearl diving offered an additional source of income.